 Article 32(1) reads as follows:

-“Taking into account the state of the art, the costs of implementation and the nature, scope, context, and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, the controller, and the processor shall implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk, including inter alia as appropriate:
+“Taking into account the state of the art, the costs of implementation and the nature, scope, context, and purposes of the processing, as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, the controller, and the processor, shall implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk, including inter alia as appropriate:

 - the pseudonymization and encryption of personal data;

 - the ability to ensure the ongoing confidentiality, integrity, availability, and resilience of processing systems and services;

 - the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident;